Darylwanji/Advancing-Automated-Skin-Cancer-Detection/README.md

 ### Organization

 #### Repository

-* `data`
+Project Directory/
-    - contains link to copy of the dataset (stored in a publicly accessible cloud storage)
+├── Advancing Automated Skin Cancer Detection/
-    - saved copy of aggregated / processed data as long as those are not too large (> 10 MB)
+│   ├── Assets/

-* `model`
+│   │   └── # Contains project's assets (Graphs, Pictures, etc.)
-    - `joblib` dump of final model(s)
+│   ├── Docs/

-* `notebooks`
+│   │   └── # Contains final report, presentations which summarize the project
-    - contains all final notebooks involved in the project
+│   ├── Notebooks/

-* `docs`
+│   │   └── # Contains all final notebooks involved in the project
-    - contains final report, presentations which summarize the project
+│   ├── References/

-* `references`
+│   │   └── # Contains papers/tutorials used in the project
-    - contains papers / tutorials used in the project
+│   ├── Streamlit/

-* `src`
+│   │   └── # Streamlit App files
-    - Contains the project source code (refactored from the notebooks)
+│   ├── README.md

-* `.gitignore`
+│   │   └── # Project landing page (this page)
-    - Part of Git, includes files and folders to be ignored by Git version control
+│   └── LICENSE

-* `conda.yml`
+│       └── # Project license
-    - Conda environment specification
+├── data/

-* `README.md`
+│   ├── # Contains link to copy of the dataset (stored locally as it is over 5GB) │   └── # Saved copy of aggregated/processed data as long as those are not too large (> 10MB) ├── model/
-    - Project landing page (this page)
+│   └── # `h5` dump of final model(s)

-* `LICENSE`
+└── .gitignore
-    - Project license
+    └── # Part of Git, includes files and folders to be ignored by Git version control

 #### Dataset
 [https://archive.ics.uci.edu/dataset/229/skin+segmentation